arctarus44/canopsis/sources/python/schema/doc/ed__migration.rst

 Use
 ---

-You can use the migration to change your data version or to move data from a storage to another with a simple script.
-To launch the script execute the following command line : 'python script_name.py'.
+The migration is describes in the migrate function.
+You can call it or launch it with a script wich will describe your preferences.
+In the script you can call migrate() and the edition module to write your own transformation patch.

  .. _ED__Migration__Requirement: